 12-31-1897 – 02-27-1964 Orry-Kelly (b.
 Orry George Kelly) – Born in Kiama, New South Wales, Australia.
 He was an Australian-American gay costume designer.
 He won three Academy Awards for Best Costume Design.
 Orry-Kelly worked on many films now considered classics, including 42nd Street, The Maltese Falcon, Casablanca, Arsenic and Old Lace, Harvey, Oklahoma!, Auntie Mame, and Some Like It Hot.
 His memoir, Women I’ve Undressed, was discovered in the care of a relative and coincided with Gillian Armstrong’s 2015 documentary on Kelly, Women He’s Undressed.
 The memoir was published in 2015.
 Kelly states in his memoir that he was involved with Cary Grant when Grant was Archie Leach.
 The two lived together while both were pursuing their careers.
 Upon Kelly’s death, Grant was one of the pallbearers.

 12-31-1961 Joanna Johnson – Born in Phoenix, Arizona.
-She is an American actress, writer, producer, and best known for her roles as Caroline Spencer Forrester and her twin sister, Karen Spencer on the CBS daytime soap opera The Bold and the Beautiful.
+She is an American actress, writer, and producer.
+Johnson is best known for her roles as Caroline Spencer Forrester and her twin sister, Karen Spencer on the CBS daytime soap opera The Bold and the Beautiful.
 She is also an executive producer and writer on the ABC family drama series The Fosters.
 During a May 2012 interview with TV Guide, she came out as a lesbian and is married to L.A. club promoter Michelle Agnew.
 They married in 2008, during the four months same-sex marriage in California was recognized.
 They have 2 adopted children.

 12-31-1979 Danny Watts – Born in Aylesbury, Buckinghamshire, England.
 He was a British professional racing driver.
 After retiring, he came out publicly in 2017 as gay.
 He stated that he felt he needed to remain closeted in order to pursue his career in racing.